Ever heard of a credit privacy number? If not, read on: they could make a big difference to your business loan application.

 However, it’s pretty obvious rather than improving your credit history, the credit privacy number is intended to hide it.
 And common sense will tell you that as long as the CPN is connected with you—your name, address, and other identifying information—it’s a simple matter for credit sources to uncover your credit score, no matter which ID number you use.

-As you might expect from a product that’s pitched as a way to cover up bad credit, CPNs are pretty iffy.
+As you might expect from a product that’s often pitched as a way to cover up bad credit, CPNs are pretty iffy.
 A CardHub investigation of CPNs reports that criminals often use them specifically to conduct fraudulent activity.
 Even worse, many credit privacy numbers are actually stolen or inactive Social Security numbers, such as those “from children or deceased individuals” an FBI spokesperson told CardHub.

 What would happen if you put your CPN on a business loan application and it turned out to be a stolen SSN?
 Aside from the guilt you’d feel at unwittingly being party to stealing a dead person or child’s identity, this can get you in a whole lot of hot water.
 You could end up being investigated—or even prosecuted for criminal activity.
-Not the least of it: You certainly won’t get your business loan.
+Not the least of it: you certainly won’t get your business loan.

 However, that’s a small matter when you consider that your business’s reputation, along with your own, could be destroyed.

 Are all credit privacy numbers stolen SSNs?
 Not necessarily.
 However, since CardHub’s investigation found that neither the Social Security Administration, the FBI, nor the Federal Trade Commission issues, controls, or tracks CPNs—and none would give a definitive answer as to whether the numbers are actually legal or not—the whole process sounds highly suspicious.
 Plus, would you really want to get one, knowing that you run the risk of it being stolen?

 If you really have issues about sharing your SSN with people, there are other ways to protect it.
 Never input your SSN online or share it electronically, don’t carry your Social Security card with you, and never give it out over the phone.
 (Get more tips at the Social Security Administration website.)
 Also, consider paying for identity theft protection services.